 Questions and Answers

-What resources are available to explain how to organize and set up an event?
+What resources are available to help set up events?

 For in-person events, detailed step-by-step instructions are available in the OrH Resource Hub.
 For virtual events, the specific event coordinator, the Rituals Coordinator on the Board and the Rabbi will have the information about what is needed to host an event.

-The Shabbat, Tishrey, Festivals and Tech Teams each have coordinators: What’s the coordinator’s role?
+The Shabbat, Tishrey, Festivals and Tech Teams each have coordinators; what is the coordinators role?

 The Rituals group (Shabbat, Tishrey, and Festivals) coordinators are part of a Ritual Committee, working with the Ritual Coordinator on the Board.
 The Tech team coordinator works with the Communications coordinator on the Board.
 The team coordinator’s role is to ensure that all tasks are allocated to team members.
 They also create, update, and edit the relevant how-tos for all events.
 The coordinator is the person you go to with questions or concerns for a specific event.